“Professor, you made it!”

 “More.”
 I sigh, remembering how he smiled when he sat next to me in the conference room.
-His blue eyes were brighten, his lip quirked, and the hardness of his large body had seemed to melt into the chair beside me.
+His blue eyes were bright, his lip quirked, and the hardness of his large body seemed to melt into the chair beside me.
 My entire being had hummed with desire.

 “That’s not possible,” Fawn argues.